-6.0 Translating Kenya's Agricultural Policy into Practice and Actions
+6. Kenya's Agricultural Policy: Implementation and Practice

-Under the old Constitution, Kenya's agriculture was managed under about 10 different subsectors: food and industrial crops, horticulture, livestock, fisheries, land, water, cooperatives and marketing, environment and natural resources, regional development, and development of arid and semi-arid lands.
+Under the old constitution, Kenya's agriculture was managed under about 10 different sub-sectors: food and industrial crops, horticulture, livestock, fisheries, land, water, cooperatives and marketing, environment and natural resources, regional development, and development of arid and semi-arid lands.
 Other initiatives were also carried out in the Office of the President under the Ministry of Special Programmes.
-This indicates the complexity of the sector's interaction with other sectors, and multiplicity of channels through which it touches the lives and livelihoods of Kenyans.
-In this report agriculture as a sector is interpreted within the context of Comprehensive Africa Agriculture Development Programme (CAADP).
+This indicates the complexity of the sector's interaction with other sectors and multiplicity of channels through which it touches the lives and livelihoods of Kenyans.
+In this report, agriculture as a sector is interpreted within the context of Comprehensive Africa Agriculture Development Programme (CAADP).
 Thus, agricultural policies are not restricted to those documented in agricultural policy documents but also other related sector and national development documents.
 We, however, restrict the discussion to those policies geared towards climate change adaptation or mitigation.

-Climate change response policies in Kenya are captured in the Vision 2030, NCCRS (2010), NCCAP and National Development Plan 2002-2008.
-They are also manifested in the agriculture sector strategies such as ASDS (2010-2020) and Strategy for Revitalizing Agriculture (SRA) (2004-2014).
+Climate change response policies in Kenya are captured in Vision 2030, NCCRS (2010), NCCAP and National Development Plan 2002-2008.
+They are also manifested in the agricultural sector strategies such as ASDS (2010-2020) and Strategy for Revitalizing Agriculture-SRA (2004-2014).
 Among the issues covered in the SRA include the following:

-- a.
-Promotion of on-farm water harvesting and management technologies (roof catchment, pans, dams, water holes, etc.); - b.
-Introduction of water-saving technologies such as canal lining and drip irrigation; - c.
-Increasing national forest cover through afforestation and agroforestry (e.g. through supply of seeds of fast growing trees); - d.
-Control of floods in Nyanza and Western Provinces; - e.
-Improving and developing breeds of non-traditional livestock and animal species such as camels, ostrich and other wildlife through game cropping and sanctuary operations; and - f.
+- 1. Promotion of on-farm water harvesting and management technologies (roof catchment, pans, dams, water holes, etc); - 2.
+Introduction of water-saving technologies such as canal lining and drip irrigation; - 3.
+Increasing national forest cover through afforestation and agroforestry (e.g. through supply of seeds of fast growing trees); - 4.
+Control of floods in Nyanza and Western regions; - 5.
+Improving and developing breeds of non-traditional livestock and animal species such as camels, ostrich and other wildlife through game cropping and sanctuary operations; and - 6.
 Diversification of production to include game ranching, bee-keeping, growing of tree crops and medicinal plants, and crop and forage production.

-ASDS also identifies improvement of livestock breeds, development of pastures and forage, reducing livestock pests and diseases, improvement of water harvesting and management techniques, protection, conservation and sustainable management of forest resources and rehabilitation of water towers as among the key climate change response strategies for the agriculture sector.

-Using information from our field survey and literature, we explored how far these strategies have been implemented.
+ASDS also identifies improvement of livestock breeds, development of pastures and forage, reducing livestock pests and diseases, improvement of water harvesting and management techniques, protection, conservation and sustainable management of forest resources and rehabilitation of water towers as among the key climate change response strategies for the agricultural sector.
+Using information from field survey and literature, how far these strategies have been implemented has been explored.
 This is documented in the next sub-sections.

-6.1 Interventions in crop production
+6.1 Interventions in Crop Production

-Activities and strategies related to climate change adaptation and mitigation that have been identified for the crops sub-sector include: use of crop varieties suited for the changes in moisture and temperature; switching to farming practices that conserve soil moisture and nutrients; controlling soil erosion and improving water uptake by crops; use of seasonal forecasts; forestry and agroforestry; small scale irrigation; disease and pest control; and conservation agriculture and micro-dosing.
+Activities and strategies related to climate change adaptation and mitigation that have been identified for the crops sub-sector include: use of crop varieties suited for the changes in moisture and temperature; switching to farming practices that conserve soil moisture and nutrients; controlling soil erosion and improving water uptake by crops; use of seasonal forecasts; forestry and agroforestry; small scale irrigation; disease and pest control; and conservation agriculture and microdosing.
 Elements of these strategies have been implemented to varying degrees.
-We explore a few below.
+A few of them have been explored below.